 - A standard screening with Yardi includes a credit evaluation, state eviction search, identity confirmation, and employment verification.
 Many services charge extra for credit reporting.

 - On average, screenings take 90 seconds to return results.
-Yardi seems to have one of the faster screening times on the market.
+Yardi may have one of the faster screening times on the market.

 - Criminal background checks are available for an additional fee.
 Because all Yardi screenings are automated, some state criminal records aren’t available.